Rosetta Engine

 Step 3: Test regulatory reporting on scenarios

-Once the user defines a regulatory report in the model, they can generate reports in real-time and visualise the results in the Reports Feature of the bottom panel.
+Once the user defines a regulatory report in the model, they can generate reports in real-time and visualise the results in the Reports panel in the Engine.
 Each report is executed on pre-defined set of test scenarios that represent input data into the reporting process and are assembled into a test pack.

 The following example based on the Demonstration Model shows the output of the EmissionPerformanceStandardsEU report based on one test pack that contains two test scenarios.
 The reported values, displayed as columns, each correspond to a reportable field defined in the What to report section of the report model.